Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which practice has a purpose that includes the handling of pre-defined, user-initiated demands for service?

-- [x] Service request management.
+- [x] Service Request Management.
-- [ ] Service configuration management.
+- [ ] Service Configuration Management.
-- [ ] Deployment management.
+- [ ] Deployment Management.
 - [ ] Change enablement.

 **[⬆ Back to Top](#table-of-contents)**